HubbleCommand/HubbleCommand.github.io/_posts/2021-08-15-game-engines.md

 The unique approach of using Nodes and Trees instead of an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) results in a unique approach to game development.
 Well thought out systems like the UI and multiplayer make it quick to block out games for quick testing, and later fill it in.

 My only real gripe is that they made their own language for scripting: GDScript.
 While I can follow their reasoning, the issue is that is has the same issues as [Dart](https://dart.dev/); it's a language that exists for a single framework, and needs consistent reworks to make it usable.
-GDScript has similar issues, albeit not as bad as Dart, as seen during the transition between Godot 3 and 4.
+GDScript has similar issues, ~~albeit not as bad as Dart~~, as seen during the transition between Godot 3 and 4.

 Another major gripe of mine in the coding is the amount of "magic strings", mostly the [frequency that you have to use them](https://www.reddit.com/r/godot/comments/16ls113/unity_godot_why_does_godot_work_with_magic/).